 Everyone has things that irritate, offend, or make us angry.
 Remember, it is only a test to see how you will respond.
 The devil wants our mouth.
 Words are powerful and, when spoken out of hurt or anger, can cause damage.

 James 1:19 says: be quick to hear, slow to speak, and slow to anger.
 It is okay to be angry, but Ephesians 4:26 says be angry and sin not; do not let the sun go down on our wrath.
-We can speak the truth but speak it in love (Ephesians 4:15).
+We can speak the truth but tell it in love (Ephesians 4:15).

 I have learned to vent things out with mature friends and God when no one is around.
-God will speak to me and let me know what to do or if I took something the wrong way.
+Then, God will speak to me and let me know what to do or if I took something the wrong way.

-Remember faith works by love.
+Remember, faith works by love.
 Some things you must laugh about.
 This keeps you in control and prevents the devil from hindering you from moving forward.